PaperPrototype/voxels-unity-course/README.md

 [companion project](https://github.com/PaperPrototype/voxels-unity)

-TODO
-- explain triangle index offset, and vertexOffset?

 Requested
 - Good performance
+  - DONE
 - Usage of sprites (able to do side specific sprites)
+  - DONE
-- Multiple layers
+- Multiple layers (transparent voxels)
+  - DONE
-- mulible chunks
+- multiple chunks
+  - DONE (next course)
 - Chunk ticks to update stuff like water
+  - TLDR (not sure when this will happen)